danielrriggs/danielrriggs.github.io/content/Top-Down vs Bottom-Up Thinking.md

 - Bottom-up

 #### Top-Down
-Governed by the [[cerebral cortices|cerebral cortex]].
+Governed by the [[Cerebral cortices|cerebral cortex]].
 A higher order "controller" "gives an order", and the rest of the brain "gets in line".
 Sends signals all throughout the rest of the brain.
 Sends signals to "do it's bidding".
 It suppresses the distracting signals (like, "I'm hungry", or "I forgot to do -this- today") when it's focused.

 #### Bottom-Up
-When you're walking & you see a snake, in this case, our [[visual cortices]] tells our [[cortices]] to cease activity.
+When you're walking & you see a snake, in this case, our [[Visual cortices]] tells our [[Cortices]] to cease activity.
 That visual bottom-up stimulus interrupts your top-down control, because there's a snake.

 There's a constant communication between (or sometimes, a war) between your top-down circuit & your bottom-up circuit.

-Example of a conflict: your phone dings due to a notification while you're [[studying]].
+Example of a conflict: your phone dings due to a notification while you're [[Studying]].
 If the bottom-up processing wins, suddenly you're paying attention to the notification.
 If your top-down processing wins, you ignore it and focus on what you're supposed to be focusing on.

 This is particularly important in the case of [[ADHD]], because they're more vulnerable to bottom-up stimuli.